-Associate Professor Jim BUTTERY is a paediatric infectious diseases physician and vaccinologist who trained in Melbourne, Australia and Oxford, UK.
+Professor Jim BUTTERY is a paediatric infectious diseases physician and vaccinologist who trained in Melbourne, Australia and Oxford, UK.
 He has been involved in the development of multiple vaccine candidates, including meningococcal and pneumococcal glycol-conjugate vaccines, Japanese encephalitis vaccines, and is an investigator in the development program of the RV3 candidate rotavirus vaccine in trials in New Zealand and Indonesia.
 He has worked as a consultant for WHO in vaccine safety and is a member of the Strategic Priority Group for the Global Vaccines Safety Initiative and is an investigator in the Global Vaccine Safety Multi-Country Collaborative Project.

 Prof Buttery is head of infection and Immunity, and Director of Research at Monash Children’s Hospital and head of Monash Immunisation, Monash Health.
-He leads SAEFVIC, the Victorian Immunisation safety service, and is an Associate Professor in the Department of Paediatrics, Monash University.
+He leads SAEFVIC, the Victorian Immunisation safety service, and is a Professor in the Department of Paediatrics, Monash University.
 He is the President of the World Society of Pediatric Infectious Diseases, and serves as a member of the Science Board of the Brighton Collaboration, and the Australian Advisory Committee on the Safety of Vaccines.
 He has over 120 peer reviewed publications.